barbara-wang/Udemy_Complete_CSharp_Unity/README.md

-This is for learning an Udemy course, Complete C# Unity Game Developer 2D.
+This is for learning a Udemy course, Complete C# Unity Game Developer 2D.